guerillagrow/gobox/README.md

 So in the next release I think we will get much better performance for the web forntend loading and graph stuff.
 There also might come a userfriendly command line setup to make the installation process easier!

+NOTE: Please for now only use in-memoy sessions and no file-based sessions!

 Big thanks to the developers of gobot.io!
 They made it so muche easier for me.
 Check it out at: https://gobot.io/

 ## 6.)
 TODOs

 * Add tests
+* Fix broken beego file based session store.
+Build custom store using gorilla/sessions package
 * Maybe add ability for measure PH of water if we grow in hydro culture
 	See: http://www.sparkyswidgets.com/product/miniph/
 		http://wiki.seeedstudio.com/Grove-PH_Sensor/#usage